andrewmv/ac-control-stuff/README.md

 IR signal duty is 38khz modulated, 50% duty cycle

-Sampling from a Sensibo IR gateway, since I don't have access to the factory remote.
+Sampling from a Sensibo IR gateway - it produeced similar, but not identical, output to the factory remote

 ![waveform.png](waveform.png)